-- You will need to provide a valid SSL certificate in order to enable HTTPS.
-There are two alternatives: - 1.
-Obtain a certificate from a trusted Certification Authority (CA). - 2.
-Create your own untrusted self-signed certificate.
-You can search articles online that explain how to do this, for example this one.
+- You'll need to provide a valid SSL certificate in order to enable HTTPS: - Request a certificate from a local certification authority. - Create your own self-signed certificate as explained here.
+This will show you how to create the required files: server.crt, server.key and server.csr. - Start the application using the certificates: